 The IRS has a "pay as you go" system, which means you're supposed to pay taxes throughout the year as you earn or receive income, rather than sending a big lump sum to the IRS at the end of the year.

-If you owe more than $1,000 when you calculate your taxes, you could be subject to a penalty.
+If you owe more than $1,000 when you calculate your taxes, you could be subject to an underpayment of estimated tax penalty.
 To avoid this you should make payments throughout the year via tax withholding from your paycheck or estimated quarterly payments, or both.

 The IRS calculates this penalty by figuring out how much you should have paid each quarter and multiplying the difference between what you paid and what you should have paid by the effective interest rate for that period.
 This means you can have a penalty for one quarter, but not the others.

 To avoid or minimize estimated tax penalties, adjust your tax withholding from your paycheck or estimate your tax bill and make estimated quarterly payments.
 Those quarterly estimates are typically due on: